Have You Been Called by God?

 To say that a person is saved without God’s “calling” would be equivalent to saying that a person is saved without the gospel.

-It is just as erroneous, however, to contend that God directly calls a person by some means other than the written (or spoken) gospel message (e.g., a “phone call” from heaven, a voice in the night, or the direct illumination by the Holy Spirit).
+It is just as erroneous, however, to contend that God calls people directly by some means other than the written (or spoken) gospel message (e.g., a “phone call” from heaven, a voice in the night, or the direct illumination by the Holy Spirit).

 When the gospel of God (Mk.
 1:14; 1 Pet.
 4:17), concerning the son of God (Rom.
 1:9), who reconciles us to God (Rom.
 5:10), is preached by a servant of God (Tit.
 1:1; cf. Col. 1:7; 4:12), God is calling.